niu-ge/NTU_Blockchain_FYP/README.md

 - High frequency of updating database values is impossible as it might results to unexpectedly high transaction fees while maintain this type of database.

+TEST AND WORKING ON APACHE/MYSQL server using XXAMP